FeiDao7943/manipulator/README.md

 >* Update the `velocity` calculation part, only the `torque` part leave.

 **2023/1/9**
->* Update the function that Save the parameters from the last drawing and you can open and load them directly the next time you run it, including the value and checkbox.
+>* Update the function that saving the parameters from the last drawing and you can open and load them directly the next time you run it, including the value and checkbox.
 This is friendly for those who need to modify parameters frequently.
 >* Fixed an issue where the parameter configuration window could be closed directly to skip the checking session and draw directly.
 >* Fixed an issue that some redundant printing for debugging purposes.